 Christopher Benninger studied Architecture at Harvard University and City Planning at the Massachusetts Institute of Technology.
 His teaching career commenced at The School of Architecture at Ahmedabad (1968), and it continued with Harvard’s Graduate School of Design (1969-71), The School of Planning at Ahmedabad (which he founded with Doshi in 1971), and at the Centre for Development Studies and Activities.

 His planning projects are located pan India besides Sri Lanka and Bhutan.
 Amongst his publications, his book ‘Letters to A Young Architect’, won the Best Architecture Book of the Year Award 2012.
 Besides numerous awards he has won the prestigious IIA award on six occasions.
 SURFACES REPORTER (SR) is glad to present one of his recent projects - Krohne Marshall factory in Pune.
 Take a look

-A Project by Christopher Benninger: AN EXCEPTIONAL INDUSTRIAL ARCHITECTURE
+AN EXCEPTIONAL INDUSTRIAL ARCHITECTURE

 The Krohne Marshall factory in Pune, Maharashtra, provides an example of Industrial architecture that goes beyond the basic necessity of housing complex manufacturing processes to provide a salubrious work environment for its users.
 Constituted with the purpose of manufacturing valves and liquidflow metres, the factory is a joint venture between the German and Indian corporations Krohne and Forbes Marshall respectively.
 The quest for a fresh design approach towards expanding their existing factory led them to CCBA Designs.